courseportal/coursePortal/docs/source/notes/log_nick.rst

 	*	I downloaded sphinx and started figuring out how the automatic documentation process works.
 	*	I wrote an extremely detailed installation guide for mac so that future people added to the project have a good guide for installation
 	*	I set up the documentation structure for the project so that all docstrings are automatically added to the documentation.
-	*	I set up gh-pages and made an auto-update script to have our documentation hosted on `Github Pages<http://courseportal.github.io/coursePortal/>`_.
+	*	I set up gh-pages and made an auto-update script to have our documentation hosted on `github Pages <http://courseportal.github.io/coursePortal/>`_.
 	*	Started documenting what I have been working on